Chapter 10:

 "Then does that mean you'll do it too?
 Does that mean you'll also leave without saying a single word?!
 Just like...
 Just like..."

 Yumino didn't know what to answer.
 It had only been a short while since he came to this world.
-He had little interest in staying, but he wasn't sure he wanted to return.
-No, he didn't know if he could return.
-He was yet to understand what he could become in this world.
+He had little interest in staying, but he wasn't sure he could return either.
+He wasn't even sure if returning was a good idea.
+The elf was yet to understand what he could become in this world.
 He was yet to foresee a chance at building a reputation here.

-He couldn't promise anything—be it one way or the other, so instead of lying, he chose not to answer.
+Yumino couldn't make a promise—be it one way or the other, so instead of lying, he chose not to answer.

 "Look, I'm sorry I've brought this on.
 I didn't know you felt so strong about it..."